 This coffee is grown in Aceh province of Sumatra.
 This semi-autonomous Indonesian province is located on the northwest tip of Sumatra Island.

 Hendra is working with local farmers to plant small plots on their land where he pays more for the Abyssinia varietal due to the reduced yield and higher cup quality.

-Highly resistant Tim Tim & Gayo 1 varieties are present here.
+Mostly Abyssinia, and the highly resistant Tim Tim & Gayo 1 varieties are also grown here.

-"Local produces are provided a premium for quality cherries."
+Incentive Program"Producers are paid a premium for ripe, high quality cherries."